arjunasokan-bc/terraform-google-compute-instance-internal/README.md

-# terraform-google-compute-engine-instance-internal
+# terraform-google-compute-instance-internal

 Create virtual machines on Google Cloud.
 With DNS A record for easy access.
-Published in the [Terraform registry](https://registry.terraform.io/modules/ichundu/compute-engine-instance-internal/).
+Published in the [Terraform registry](https://registry.terraform.io/modules/ichundu/compute-instance-internal/).

 ## Usage example: